MarkSeliverstov/Echolalia/Specification.md

 ## The main goals

+- Create a mobile application for mobiles
-- Create backend for app on the server
+- Create backend in the Xamarin
 - Create frontend and main functionality in the Xamarin
-- Implement Authentication
-- Connect backend and frontend

 Using an external server will allow users to synchronize their data between devices and not lose it when reinstalling the application.
 Server will be hosted on the school server.